hashicorp/nomad/website/source/docs/job-specification/artifact.html.md

 - `destination` `(string: "local/$1")` - Specifies the path to download the artifact, relative to the root of the task's directory.
 If omitted, the default value is to place the binary in `local/`.
+The destination is treated as a directory and source files will be downloaded into that directory path.

 - `source` `(string: <required>)` - Specifies the URL of the artifact to download.
  The can be any URL as defined by the [`go-getter`][go-getter] library.